-Beginning from 1 January 2018 the overall tax-free amount (basic exemption) of 6000 euros per year or 500 euros per month will be applied on all types of income and the increased basic exemption on pension and compensation for accident at work will not be applied in the future.
+Beginning from 1 January 2018 the overall tax-free amount (basic exemption) of up to 6000 euros per year or up to 500 euros per month will be applied on all types of income and the increased basic exemption on pension and compensation for accident at work will not be applied in the future.

 annual income up to 14 400 euros gives 6000 euros as annual basic exemption

 in case annual income increases from 14 400 euros to 25 200 euros, basic exemption decreases according to the following formula: 6000 – 6000 ÷ 10 800 × (income amount – 14 400)

 if annual income is above 25 200 euros, basic exemption is 0.

 For information on how the amount of tax-free income is affected by several jobs, changing earned income, pensions, allowances and other income, please read the webpage "Important details of basic exemption calculation".

 Income amount consists of earned income and other revenues, service fees received on the basis of a contract for services, business income, gains from transfer of property, rental income, royalties, interest, dividends, taxable pensions, benefits, scholarships and grants, awards, compensations or other income.